MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 The following configurations for Configuration Manager simplify the tasks and complexity of enabling co-management:
 - In Configuration Manager, we use the Azure Resource Manager deployment for Azure Services for cloud management.
 This deployment method removes the need for an Azure management certificate.
 In Azure, its's Cloud services (classic) that  hosts the cloud management gateway.
 - We use Configuration Manager’s Enhanced HTTP feature.
-This feature first appears as a pre-release feature in version 1806 and is a full feature begining with 1810.
+This feature first appears as a pre-release feature in version 1806 and is a full feature beginning with 1810.
 Use of enhanced HTTP removes several certificate requirements.
 - We use a server authentication certificate from a trusted third-party provider.
 Public certificates will already be trusted by Windows 10 devices, further simplifying our tasks.
 While it's possible to use self-signed certificates, doing so creates complexity and limits access to your cloud-based infrastructure from devices that are on the internet.
 - When we configure the cloud management gateway, we use the option to have that cloud-based service also function as a cloud distribution point.
 While a cloud distribution point isn't required, it's almost always of use.
 This configuration path removes the need to separately configure a cloud-based distribution point and set up certificates for its use.